Multicultural Outreach Program

 The Multicultural Outreach Program currently provides:

-- For individuals with disabilities and their families.
-Interpreter services are available for other languages spoken.
+- For individuals with disabilities and their families who speak languages other than English or Spanish.
+Interpreter services are available.

 - Camino Seguro - A statewide information & referral database of bilingual (English/Spanish) service providers in Tennessee.